digitalcredit-io/whitepaper/WhitePaperv1.0.md

 6. It is necessary to ensure a mechanism: the evaluation of the credibility of creditors will not be affected by external factors such as their region, gender, race, country, religion, wealth, social level, social identity, etc., and it is absolutely authentic, objective, fair and trustworthy.

-## Blockchain technology opportunities
+## Blockchain Technology Opportunities

 In 2008, with the release of Bitcoin, blockchain technology began to be widely used by enterprises and developers.
 Blockchain technology makes it possible to create decentralized, trustworthy, immutable, secure, and objective applications.

-# Requirements for Blockchain Technology based Digital Credit Communities and Applications
+# Requirements for Blockchain Technology Based Digital Credit Communities and Applications

 By using blockchain technology, it is possible to implement a decentralized community and application platform that can be comprehensive, objective, authentic, fair, and effective to assess the credit status of creditors.
 In order to gain widespread use, communities and applications require a platform that is flexible enough to meet the following requirements: